pitersky/cardano-js-sdk/packages/e2e/README.md

-# End to end tests for Cardano JS SDK
+# End-to-end tests for Cardano JS SDK

-This directory contains end-to-end tests for cardano-js-sdk.
-Each directory under 'test' is a self-contained set of tests for a particular component/use case that exactly mimics how a user might expect the cardano-js-sdk to work, so they allow high-fidelity reproductions of real-world issues.
+Directories under `./test` group test suites to demonstrate the SDK for specific application use cases.

 For this to work, we first install dependencies and build the sdk from the root via: